The Incredible Shrinking Woman: Reception

 The film opened to predominantly negative reviews from critics.
 On review aggregator Rotten Tomatoes, the film has an approval rating of 27% based on 11 reviews, with an average rating of 4.2/10.

-Upon release, The New York Times Vincent Canby called the film: "an amiably funny variation on Jack Arnold's classic 1957 science-fiction film, The Incredible Shrinking Man, which had been based on Richard Matheson's novel The Shrinking Man," and went on to write that the film was "a low-key comedy that rambles from one comic idea to the next with the slightly uneasy manner of a nightclub comedian doing a new improvisation.
+Upon release, Vincent Canby of The New York Times called the film "an amiably funny variation on Jack Arnold's classic 1957 science-fiction film, The Incredible Shrinking Man, which had been based on Richard Matheson's novel The Shrinking Man", adding that the film was "a low-key comedy that rambles from one comic idea to the next with the slightly uneasy manner of a nightclub comedian doing a new improvisation.
 It succeeds in bits and pieces that are separated by long patches that are more remarkable for their good will than for their wit."
-Regarding Jane Wagner's screenplay, he wrote: "Miss Wagner has a great talent for the kind of monologues, sketches and oddball characters that made Miss Tomlin's Appearing Nitely so memorable on Broadway, but not for creating a sustained comic narrative."
+Regarding Jane Wagner's screenplay, he wrote, "Miss Wagner has a great talent for the kind of monologues, sketches and oddball characters that made Miss Tomlin's Appearing Nitely so memorable on Broadway, but not for creating a sustained comic narrative."

-The Chicago Sun-Times Roger Ebert was more enthusiastic, calling it: "a terrific movie for kids and teenagers.
+Roger Ebert of the Chicago Sun-Times was more enthusiastic, calling it "a terrific movie for kids and teenagers.
 It's a melancholy fact of the times we live in that any movie of even moderate ambition is supposed to become a blockbuster - and that 'family movies', with few exceptions, are inane, innocent, and boring.
 But The Incredible Shrinking Woman is not inane, is sometimes wickedly knowing, and is only periodically boring."
-Ebert observed that the movie was: "also funny in its visual approach, showing us a suburban world in which everything is done in hideously jolly colors and everybody, even the TV anchorman, wears peach blazers.
-America in this movie looks like a gigantic paint-color chart," but ultimately remarked that while the movie succeeds on several levels, it does so: "without ever breaking through to become a really inspired comedy."
+Ebert observed that the movie was "also funny in its visual approach, showing us a suburban world in which everything is done in hideously jolly colors and everybody, even the TV anchorman, wears peach blazers.
+America in this movie looks like a gigantic paint-color chart."
+He concluded that while the movie succeeds on several levels, it does so "without ever breaking through to become a really inspired comedy."

+Home media

+The Incredible Shrinking Woman was released in pan-and-scan on VHS by Universal on July 13, 1994.
+On November 4, 2009, an unmastered low-quality DVD release (manufactured on demand using DVD-R recordable media) in 16:9 anamorphic widescreen was offered under the Universal Vault Series banner.

+On October 31, 2017, Shout!
+Factory released a "Collector's Edition" Blu-ray with an updated transfer, including interviews and a deleted scene with Edith Ann, a character also played by Tomlin.